Meet Catherine Ulrich, FirstMark Capital’s newest partner

 Netflix is raising prices, especially if you love 4K

-FirstMark Capital is one of the most successful early-stage VCs in New York city.
-With investments in Airbnb, Frame.io, Kinsa, InVision, and Brooklinen, among many others, the firm is now looking to grow its internal roster.
+FirstMark Capital is one of the most successful early-stage VCs in NYC.
+With investments in Airbnb, Frame.io, Shopify, Pinterest, InVision, and Brooklinen, among many others, the firm is now looking to grow its internal roster.

 Today, FirstMark Capital is announcing the addition of a new partner, Catherine Ulrich.